User Session Recording Technology for Security and Compliance Training Course

 C/C++ Secure Coding

-21 HoursDeveloping secure C and C++ code demands a rigorous defense against malicious exploitation, memory corruption, and input validation bypasses.
+21 HoursDeveloping secure C and C++ code demands robust defenses against malicious exploitation, memory corruption, and attempts to bypass input validation.
 This program explores vulnerability patterns such as buffer overflows, use-after-free errors, integer overflows, and type confusion.
-Participants will apply secure coding guidelines, utilize static analysis tools, and implement defensive programming techniques to eliminate weaknesses, enforce input sanitization, and deliver hardened software resilient against cyberattacks.
+Participants will implement secure coding standards, utilize static analysis tools, and apply defensive programming practices to remove weaknesses, enforce data sanitization, and deliver hardened software capable of resisting cyber threats.

 Advanced Java Security